richardmcewan1979/learn-unit-testing-with-java/README.md

 New priority: (fix below) still need to get more confident setting up the JUnit 5 tests alongside project...AND working with version control/git.

 Issue: IntelliJ was not recognising Jupiter - some issues configuring perhaps.
+Fix: Just go into project structure and depdenices and select compile on JUnit from drop down.

 Alternative approach works to set up with Maven or Gradle but get a lot of build files and wrappers.
 May be fixed, leave this here till sorted.